mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Change Log
 ==========

+:2020-12-23: Clarify how JSON schema is renamed for new minor versions.

 :2020-11-06: Added ``serverApi`` option for client entities, ``_yamlAnchors``
              property to define values for later use in YAML tests, and